The Best Tools for Business Consultants

 Benchmarking Tools

-Benchmarking is one of the first things you would find yourself doing for clients.
+Benchmarking is another one of the services you could find yourself doing for clients.
 This is the process where you essentially compare your client to their competitors.
 The factors you’ll look at will usually include:

 • Productions costs